Russian general in Ukraine says he was fired after accusing defense minister of treachery - KTVZ

 Popov said he had raised questions about “the lack of counter-battery combat, the absence of artillery reconnaissance stations and the mass deaths and injuries of our brothers from enemy artillery,” in a voice note published on Telegram late Wednesday.

-The message was posted on the messaging app by Andrey Gurulev, a member of the Russian Parliament and former deputy commander of the Southern Military District.
+The recording was posted on the messaging app by Andrey Gurulev, a member of the Russian Parliament and former deputy commander of the Southern Military District.

 “I also raised a number of other problems and expressed it all at the highest level frankly and extremely harshly,” Popov said in the audio message.
 “I had no right to lie, therefore, I outlined all the problematic issues that exist today in the army in terms of combat work and support.”